roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 #### Language Knowledge
 {: class="with-indent"}

 During the autumn of 2019 I was learning Japanese, simply because grew curious after reading some _manga_.
-Upon completion  a first course (one textbook ~350 pages out of four) in  three months.
-Whereupon had abandoned a second volume nearly at first—twenty-fourth, to be exact—page for lack a motivation.
+Upon completion  a first course (first textbook of ~350 pages out of four) in  three months I have abandoned a second volume nearly at first—twenty-fourth, to be exact—page for lack a motivation.
 Despite I forgot mostly everything (on the time of starting my translations), with that piece of knowledge I was able to begin.
 "To begin somewhat"—from your point of view, most likely; "Uwah, I'm doing great"—from mine.